-What is the Difference Between a Fridge Box and Reefer Container?
+What is the Difference Between a Fridge Box and a Reefer Container?

-The shipping of temperature-sensitive commodities is on the up-tick.
-Fresh food products, pharmaceuticals and technology solutions have seen a dramatic rise in the retail space.
-From computer microchips that require temperature-controlled shipping to vaccines that help cure disease or prevent them, the global community has become increasingly dependent upon the cold supply chain.
-However, there is some confusion about what the difference is between a fridge box and a reefer container?
+The shipping of temperature-sensitive commodities is on the uptick.
+Fresh food products, pharmaceuticals, and technology solutions have seen a dramatic rise in the retail space.
+From computer microchips that require temperature-controlled shipping to vaccines that help prevent diseases, the global community has become increasingly dependent upon the cold supply chain.
+However, there is some confusion about the differences between a refrigerated container and a reefer box.

 Why is Cold Storage Shipping Necessary and Growing?

-There are multiple products that require temperature-controlling and have for several years.
-However, growing federal and international shipping regulations have increased the need for higher-quality temperature control and monitoring which has spurred growth within this industry.
+There are all sorts of products that require a temperature-controlled environment and not all of them require the same environment.
+Thankfully, growing federal and international shipping regulations have increased the need for higher-quality temperature control and monitoring.
+In turn, this has spurred growth within the industry over just the span of a few years.
 Some of the most common commodities that require advanced tracking and monitoring within the cold supply chain include frozen food, dairy products, produce, medical supplies, and electronics.

 The term ‘reefer’ is used to describe a full-service or dedicated refrigerated truck or container with temperature control equipment.
-A reefer can be set from temperatures ranging from 50 degrees to minus 20 Fahrenheit in order to keep the product within their desired storage temperature for the duration of transportation.
+A reefer can be set from temperatures ranging from 50 degrees to minus 20 Fahrenheit.
+This allows carriers to keep the product within its desired storage temperature for the duration of transportation.
 Most temperature-controlled shipments are LTL or less than truckload, with multiple products that require similar temperature control being shipped together – usually to multiple stops.

 What is a Fridge Box?

-While a reefer is a dedicated container or vehicle that moves refrigerated or other temperature-controlled commodities, a fridge box is an individual box that can hold up to two pallets of product.
 A fridge box is usually loaded onto a dry-goods trailer while maintaining the desired temperature zone during transport.
-They are incredibly well engineered – with seal technology and equipment that can keep a temperature within one degree for up to a five-day period.
+They are incredibly well engineered – with seal technology and equipment that can keep the environment within one degree or the required temperature for the products… for up to a five-day period.